katalyst/kpop/README.md

 <% end %>
 ```

+Note that, because kpop modals render in a turbo frame, if you want to navigate the parent frame you will need to use
+`target: "_top"` on your links and forms.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).